 We first look into the existing business and try to see where their branding level is at.
 The client might have missed telling us some important aspects about their brand.
 We’ll try to discover as much as we can about their overall brand message and image to provide the best solution possible.

 Furthermore, we also research the company’s target audience.
-If the client said that that their target market is, for instance, millennial women, we’ll study their preferences.
+If the client said that their target market is, for instance, Millennial women, we’ll study their preferences.
 The logo should reflect and attract the correct demographic.

 Understanding their particular niche and current design trends in that industry is also wise.
 The message and tone of the logo can vary wildly from niche to niche.
 But is it better to go with the trend or completely against it?